International Baccalaureate CAS Tour

 CAS outcomes: Activity, Service

 After breakfast this morning you have free time for last-minute shopping or swimming at the lagoon.
-If you leave later in the day, you can choose one of the following options:
+If you leave later in the day, you can choose following option:

 OPTIONAL Service Project: Alternatively, you can participate in a service project for the homeless by making special bags for a local charity using upcycled materials (which helps them save money!)
 You then put it the bags food and hygiene items most needed by those living on the street.
 Rosies Friends on The Street is a not-for-profit organisation that will then distribute the packs you make.
 In addition, a representative from Rosies will speak to you about how members of the Cairns community become homeless, and how your gift will help.
 No worries if you aren’t the best at arts and crafts – the bags are easy to make, and you’ll feel good doing it too. (on request, no extra cost)